MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ### Environment groups

-Environment groups are flexible and allow you to accommodate a variety of use cases unique to your organizations.
+Environment groups are flexible and allow you to accommodate various use cases unique to your organizations.
 Here are a few ways you could consider grouping environments as part of your environment strategy:

 - By service or component; for example, a ServiceNow service tree